JoetheManHowie/NUSCAN/README.md

 2. Run the graph through both clustering algorithms with the output option to generate the txt files with the probabilities $P[e, \varepsilon]$ for each e and another txt file with the cluster sets, hubs, and outliers.
 See [`uscan/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/uscan) and [`nuscan/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/nuscan) for more details.
 3. Analyze results - there are some scripts that compute cluster quality, compare $P[e, \varepsilon]$ between both methods, compare cluster, hub, outlier sets.
 See [`analysis/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/analysis) for more direction.

+### Notes

+Both NUSCAN and USCAN have the option to output two text files one called `<graphfile>-eta-eps-mu-thres.cluster_nuscan` and `<graphfile>-eta-eps-mu-thres.prob_nuscan` (for uscan the thres is not present and the suffix is "_uscan").
+The two files are required to run the code in [`analysis/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/analysis), as the code assumes the formatting produced by NUSCAN and USCAN.
+See [`uscan/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/uscan) and [`nuscan/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/nuscan) for more information on the files produced, and see [`analysis/`](https://github.com/JoetheManHowie/NUSCAN/tree/main/analysis) for more information on the analyzes preformed on the files.